Releases of harmful substances to water

 How this indicator was calculated

 Note: The indicator reports facility-based releases only.
 The indicator includes the amount of elemental lead and lead in any compound, alloy or mixture reported in the National Pollutant Release Inventory based on the inventory reporting criteria.
 As a result, the reported lead releases to water represent only a portion of the releases of this toxic pollutant to water in Canada.
 Some reported releases from Prince Edward Island, Nova Scotia, Saskatchewan, the Northwest Territories and Nunavut are too small to see in the figure.
-The figure provides a snapshot of lead releases by province and territory, to access all available years data please refer to the indicator’s interactive figures or, for the full dataset, to the National Pollutant Release Inventory.
+To access individual provincial data for all years please refer to the indicator's interactive figures or, for the full dataset, to the National Pollutant Release Inventory.

-In 2021, lead releases to water were highest in Ontario, accounting for 35% (2 328 kg) of the national total.
+In 2022, lead releases to water were highest in Ontario, accounting for 37% (2 585 kg) of the national total.
+Ontario, Quebec and British Columbia accounted for 87% of national lead releases.
+However, these three provinces all had significantly lower lead releases in 2022 compared to 2003.

-Ontario had the largest decline in lead releases between 2003 and 2021.
+Ontario had the largest decline in lead releases between 2003 and 2022.
 This decline was mostly due to reductions in releases from wastewater treatment facilities.
-Nova Scotia had the largest increase in releases over this period, although actual releases in 2021 represented 2% of the national total.
+Nova Scotia had the largest increase in releases over this period, although releases in 2022 represented 2% of the national total.
 The results in Nova Scotia were mostly due to releases from a single wastewater treatment facility.

-In 2021, the largest source of lead releases to water within each province and territory was:
+In 2022, the largest source of lead releases to water by province and territory was:

-• wastewater treatment in Ontario, Quebec, Alberta, Nova Scotia, Manitoba, Saskatchewan and Prince Edward Island
+• wastewater treatment in Nova Scotia, Prince Edward Island, Ontario, Manitoba, Saskatchewan, Alberta and British Columbia

-• the pulp and paper industry in New Brunswick and Newfoundland and Labrador
+• the pulp and paper industry in Newfoundland and Labrador, and New Brunswick

-• mining and rock quarrying in Nunavut and the Northwest Territories
+• mining and rock quarrying in the Northwest Territories and Nunavut

-In 2003, there were no reported releases to the National Pollutant Release Inventory of lead in Prince Edward Island, Yukon and the Northwest Territories.
-In 2011 and 2021, all provinces and territories reported releases, except for Yukon.
+In 2003, there were no reported releases to the National Pollutant Release Inventory of lead in Prince Edward Island, Yukon nor the Northwest Territories.
+In 2012 and 2022, all provinces and territories reported releases, except for Yukon.

 Releases of lead to water from facilities